The Town I Loved So Well lyrics

 I was sad to leave it all behind me

-For I'd learned 'bout life and I've found me a wife
+For I'd learned about life and I found a wife

 In the town I loved so well.